njerezlillo/pldis/README.md

 ## Installation

-You can install the package using:
+You can install the package using :

 ``` r
 # install.packages("devtools")